 In the short term, there's still benefit in making incremental improvements to node manager for cloud installs.

-#4 Updated by Tom Clegg over 1 year ago
+#4 Updated by Tom Clegg almost 2 years ago

 It seems like Nodemanager should emit a log (with object_uuid == job uuid) and cancel the job.

 If we start telling crunch-dispatch whether nodemanager is running, in cases where nodemanager isn't running, crunch-dispatch could emit a log and cancel the job if it's unsatisfiable with the current set of (alive?) slurm nodes.

 Short of running nodemanager on static clusters (add a slurm driver?) it seems like we need the logic in both places if we want to fix the bug in both types of install.